 - Ork Lootas: 4x Burna Boyz or Lootas, 1x Spanner

-- Ork Lootas: 4x Burna Boyz arms, Burnas, and heads remain (plus the Grot backpack and two weapon options for a Spanner); source 5x Boyz legs and 5x Boyz torsos, and I can build a complete Burna squad from these bits
+- Ork Lootas: Leftovers from building Lootas are 4x Burna Boyz arms, Burnas, and heads (plus the Grot backpack and two weapon options for a Spanner); with 5x Boyz legs and 5x Boyz torsos, I could build a complete Burna squad from these bits

 - Ork Meganobz: 3x Meganobz or 2x and 1x Big Mek in Power Armour, 1x Grot Oiler